jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

 Well, y you're right.
 We do.
-We do. and we're all thinking of all of you and I do appreciate you making the time, Larry These are difficult days.
+We do. and we're all thinking of all of you and I do appreciate you making the time, Larry.
+These are difficult days.
 Yeah.
 Do whatever you can to help those people and we'll do the same.
 Thank you so much.